 Another diamond cutting company which we worked with became a principle owner of James Allen Diamonds, they offer a broad range of diamonds in a variety of shapes and cut classes, including the James Allen True Hearts brand which encompasses their line of “Hearts and Arrows Diamonds”.

-The current trend in the diamond business is for companies which formerly sold diamonds only to diamond dealers and jewelry stores, to market their production direct to the public via the internet.
+The current trend in the diamond business is for companies that formerly sold diamonds only to diamond dealers and jewelry stores, to market their products direct to the public via the internet.

 Terms like AGS Ideal-0, aka “Ideal Cut” and GIA Excellent, aka GIA 3X, as well as brilliance, dispersion, fire, scintillation, light return, light performance, visual performance, optical symmetry, sparkle factor, and a myriad of descriptive terms being applied across a broad range of shapes and cut qualities, can make it extremely confusing for the average consumer to buy a diamond with the confidence.